About April

 And if you’re still reading, and curious - here’s my story behind all of the stuff above:

 I don't dance to be fit, or to be strong, or to be sexy, or to get my "summer body."
 I don't have a style, a technique, or a category.
 I dance because it simultaneously soothes and ignites my soul, and connects me to my feminine body in a way that nothing else can.
-It's really that simple, that beautiful, that uncomplicated.
+It's really that simple.
+That beautiful.
+That uncomplicated.

 Every woman has a story that matters.
 How a woman feels about herself and the relationship she has with her own body matters.
 How a woman feels when she is a part of a loving community of sisterhood that values and cherishes her AS SHE IS matters.
 It has a powerful ripple effect though not only her own life, but into the lives of everyone she touches, everything she does.